Active Brownian particles can mimic the pattern of the substrate: Introduction

-Inhomogeneity can exists at all scales of active matter.
-The active matter community has only lately concentrated its attention on a detailed examination of typical patterns in local density and polarisation in the inhomogenoues conditions \cite{ref, preinhomogeneous2017}.
-In recent study \cite{hu2015physical} it is shown that the microswimmers can sense the geometry of the substrate and hence can be used as biosensor.

-Also, the recent experiment \cite{Choudhury_2017} and simulation \cite{semwal2021dynamics}, consider the motion of the active Brownian particles moving on the top of two-dimensional periodic surface.
+Also, the recent experiment \cite{Choudhury_2017} and simulation \cite{semwal2021dynamics}, consider the motion of the active {Brownian} particles moving on the top of two-dimensional periodic surface.
 It is found that the ABPs experiences competition between hindered and enhanced diffusion due the pattern of the surface.
 In these studies the inhomogeneity is introduced as different surface morphology.
 Here our aim is to exmine whether the inhomogeneity in activity profile will affect the collective properties of ABPs.
 In this work we focus on studying the behaviour of collection of ABP's moving on inhomogeneous substarte of various distributions of activity profile.
-We studied the various distributions using the microscopic simulation of active Borwnian particles (ABPs) \cite{model_b}.
+We studied the various distributions using the {\em coarse-grained} as well as {\em microscopic simulations} of active Brownian particles (ABPs) \cite{model_b}.\\ The response of real microswimmers to the local profile of activity can be experimentally designed by introducing different thermal gradient, light induced activity profile or field induced \cite{abdoli2021stochastic, stenhammar2016light, vuijk2020lorentz, vuijk2022active}.
+Also it can be naturally present in the systems where bacteria is moving in the background polymer network as discussed in review work of \cite{cates2015motility}.
+The above works show the strong dependence of steady state density of microswimmers in response to the activity profile.
+In addition to that in our present work we also show that the current and density of particles very much depends on the gradient of the activity profile.

 In this study, we consider a collection of active Brownian particles (ABPs) \cite{mips_5,abp_1,abp_2,abp_3,abp_4} moving on a two-dimensional inhomogeneous substrate.
 The substrate is designed such that the particle experiences high activity in some regions and no or small activity at other places.
 We have considered varied distributions of activity for the substrate.
-They are of type; Gaussian, uniform, random shape distributions.
-Our main results are that (i) the particle current shows a pattern along the interface of the activity. (ii) The particle density can mimic the underneath substrate structure.\\ The rest of the article is divided in the following manner.
+They are of type; Step function, Sigmoid, Gaussian, Cone and random shape distributions.
+Our main result is that the particle density can mimic the underneath substrate structure.\\ The rest of the article is divided in the following manner.
 In the next section \ref{model}, we discuss the model in detail and finally discuss the results in section \ref{results}.
-In section \ref{random} we discuss the steady state density profile for various random distributions.\\
+In section \ref{random} we discuss the steady state density profile for various {miscellaneous shapes}.\\